 - ➤ Develop and implement a system-wide policy/procedure for follow-up of released career-technical program completers in order to assess the programs' effectiveness in helping ex-offenders secure related employment and reduce recidivism.
-Initial conversations and brainstorming regarding this task have already taken place.
-Perkins IV legislation calls for such a survey of students to determine such things as job placement, apprenticeship participation, and continued education or training.
-Despite the relative difficulty of this process with formerly incarcerated individuals, there may be viable means of accomplishing such follow-up. - Continue to revise all courses of study that are more than five years old.

-- ➤ Purchase up-to-date core textbooks for any that are more than five years old.
+Perkins IV legislation calls for such a survey of students to determine such things as job placement, apprenticeship participation and continued education or training.
+Despite the relative difficulty of this process with formerly incarcerated individuals, there may be viable means of accomplishing such follow-up. - Continue to revise all courses of study that are more than five years old. - ➤ Purchase up-to-date core textbooks for any that are more than five years old.
 Arrange a system to monitor the copyright dates of all core texts to assist in this process.
 E-textbooks are an option. - ➤ Continue the systematic update of career-technical instructional technology, including hardware and software. - ➤ Continue Microsoft Office Specialist (MOS) testing/certification of eligible administrative office technology students.
 Some testing has been successfully completed and should lead the way for wide-spread testing in all Administrative Office Technology (AOT) programs.
-An excellent plan for testing at all 12 sites with AOT programs (secondary and adult) has been devised and will soon be implemented. - ➤ Expand American Welding Society (AWS) testing/certification opportunities to all of the district's eligible welding students.
+Implementation was expected, but not accomplished during FY2011.
+All indications are that MOS testing will occur, beginning in April of 2012. - Expand American Welding Society (AWS) testing/certification opportunities to all of the district's eligible welding students.
 For some time, this credentialing opportunity has been available on a very limited basis.
-It needs to be available at all sites having Welding programs - ➤ Actively pursue PrintEd certification for Graphics programs in the Ohio Central School System.
-PrintEd is widely recognized within the industry and will increase the credibility of the programs. - ➤ Encourage teachers of Horticulture programs to take Ohio Certified Nursery Technician tests.
-Student completers take these tests.
-Similar credentialing of teachers would motivate and set an example for students. - Monitor and encourage all Automotive Technology teachers to obtain Automotive Service Excellence (ASE) certification for their programs. - ➤ Continue to provide a Career Passport for each career-technical student.
-This process has been greatly streamlined in the past year. - ➤ Investigate the potential of issuing Career Passports on a secure CD format as part of a larger student pilot portfolio project during FY2010 and beyond.
+It needs to be available at all sites having Welding programs

+- Encourage teachers of Horticulture programs to take Ohio Certified Nursery Technician tests.
+Student completers who qualify take these tests.
+Similar credentialing of teachers would motivate and set an example for students. - ➤ Continue to provide a Career Passport for each career-technical student.
+This process has been greatly streamlined in the past year. - ➤ Investigate the potential of issuing Career Passports on a secure CD format as part of a larger student pilot portfolio project during FY2012 and beyond.
 Begin a CD-based digital student portfolio development process in commercial art and drafting programs.